Arithmetic inflection of superelliptic curves: Global and local superelliptic inflection formulae

 \begin{proof} With the exception of the explicit identification of the inflectionary multiplicity $\mu(\mc{B})$, the proof of the first item is a standard adaptation of the argument given in the proof of \cite[Lem.
 1.2]{EH} using usual derivatives; see also \cite[eq.
 (2.6)]{Tor} for an argument using Hasse derivatives.
 Nevertheless, for the sake of completeness we give a proof.

-Indeed, one way to calculate the lowest $y$-adically valued term of $w(\mc{B})$ involves first writing each basis element in $\mc{B}$ as a power series $b_i= \sum_{k=0}^{\infty} D^k_yb_i|_{(0,0)}\cdot y^k$ in $y$ near the superelliptic ramification point $(0,0)$; and decomposing each as the sum of its leading term plus higher-order terms.
+Without loss of generality we may (and shall hereafter) suppose that $\ga=0$.
+A first way to calculate the lowest $y$-adically valued term of $w(\mc{B})$ involves writing each basis element in $\mc{B}$ as a power series $b_i= \sum_{k=0}^{\infty} D^k_yb_i|_{(0,0)}\cdot y^k$ in $y$ near the superelliptic ramification point $(0,0)$; and then decomposing each as the sum of its leading term plus higher-order terms.
 Via multilinearity of the determinant, these power series decompositions induce a decomposition of $w(\mc{B})$; and accordingly it suffices to show that

 and to compute $\sum (\mu_i-i)=\mu(\mc{B})$ explicitly.
 Note, however, that the determinantal formula in the preceding line follows immediately from \cite[eq.
-(2.6)]{Tor}; while the fact that $N(n,g,\ell) \neq 0$ in $F$ follows from our hypotheses on the characteristic of $F$ and the more general fact that the coefficient of $w(\{y^{\mu_i}\})$ is a nonzero scalar multiple of a Vandermonde determinant \cite[Lem.
+(2.6)]{Tor}; while the fact that $\det N(n,g,\ell) \neq 0$ in $F$ follows from our hypotheses on the characteristic of $F$ and the more general fact that the coefficient of $w(\{y^{\mu_i}\})$ is a nonzero scalar multiple of a Vandermonde determinant \cite[Lem.
 1.2]{EH}.
 We defer the computation of $\mu(\mc{B})$ to the proof of the second item.

 Much as in \cite[proof of Thm.
 3.9]{CDH}, the proof of the second item follows from a careful column-reduction of a Wronskian matrix of Hasse $y$-derivatives of the distinguished monomial basis $\mc{B}$ after each of these have been expanded using the Leibniz and Fa\`a di Bruno (chain) rules for Hasse derivatives.
 More precisely, the latter rules imply that